chesapeaketechnology/android-salute-report/README.md

 The Salute Report Android App allows for the creation of SALUTE reports.
 It walk the user through the process of creating a SALUTE report, and then writes the report to a file.

+The SALUTE reports are stored in individual files with the `.salutereport` file extension.
+The file contents are written in JSON which makes it easy for other systems to consume the reports.
+If Sync Monkey is also installed on the phone, the SALUTE reports are sent over to Sync Monkey so they can be synced to the cloud.

 ## Getting Started

 To build and install the project follow the steps below: